pusher/pusher-websocket-react-native/README.md

 #### `authParams (Map)`

 Allows passing additional data to authorizers.
 Supports query string params and headers (AJAX only).
-For example, following will pass `foo=bar` via the query string and `baz: boo` via headers:
+For example, the following will pass `foo=bar` via the query string and `baz: boo` via headers:

 ```typescript
 const pusher = Pusher.getInstance();